luc-github/ESP3D/wiki/Install-Instructions.md

 `4.`   Download the latest release of this project:
 https://github.com/luc-github/ESP3D/releases/latest
 `4.1`   Extract it to your sketchbook or other location
-`4.2`   Open the Arduino IDE and open the ESP8266 subdirectory -> esp8266.ino (or esp3d.ino for latest versions)
+`4.2`   Open the Arduino IDE and open the ESP3D subdirectory (ESP8266 for older versions) -> esp3d.ino (or esp8266.ino for older versions)

 `5.`   Configure your Board
 _NB:  Read [this article for NB notes](https://github.com/luc-github/ESP8266/wiki/Flash-Size) on selecting the correct Board settings._